egnor/pivid/doc/protocol.md

 The Pivid HTTP server is not interesting to visit with a browser, but serves these request types with JSON (content-type `application/json`) data.

-Syntax note: In this guide, «double chevrons» mark a value placeholder, ⟦hollow brackets⟧ mark an optional item, and centered dots ⋯ indicate possible repetition.
+Syntax note: In this guide, `«double chevrons»` mark a value placeholder, `⟦hollow brackets⟧` mark an optional item, and `three dots ⋯` indicate possible repetition.

 ## `/media/«path»` (GET) - query media file metadata